 The scoring for the 17-point scale is found here.

-Some citation references for this scale are:
+Some citation references for this scale are (the last two have public links to the publications’ pdfs):

 Johnston, C., & Mash, E. J. (1989).
 A measure of parenting satisfaction and efficacy.
 Journal of Clinical Child Psychology, 18(2), 167-175. (who cite Gilbaud-Wallston & Wanderson, 1978).